Characters of the Marvel Cinematic Universe: A–L: Gilgamesh

 Gilgamesh (portrayed by Don Lee) is the strongest Eternal, able to project an exoskeleton of cosmic energy.
 He has a deep connection with Thena, and stays as her guardian over the centuries after the Eternals split ways in 1521.
 At Druig's residence, Gilgamesh is killed by the rapidly evolving Deviant Kro, who absorbs his powers and memories.

 Lee took the role to inspire younger generations as the first mainstream Korean superhero.
 Lee was able to utilize his training in boxing in the character's fight choreography.

-As of 2025, the character has appeared in one project: the film Eternals.
+As of 2026, the character has appeared in one project: the film Eternals.

 Corvus Glaive

 Corvus Glaive (voiced and portrayed via motion capture in live-action by Michael James Shaw) is one of Thanos's adopted sons.
 In 2018, he, along with Proxima Midnight, Ebony Maw, and Cull Obsidian, joined his father in his quest for the six Infinity Stones, initially attacking the Statesman carrying Thor and the refugee Asgardians to retrieve the Space Stone.
 Glaive and Midnight are sent to retrieve the Mind Stone and ambush Vision and Wanda Maximoff in Scotland.
 Glaive wounds Vision, but is defeated by Steve Rogers, Natasha Romanoff, and Sam Wilson.
 Later, Glaive goes to Wakanda where he infiltrates the medical center and attacks Shuri, stopping her from working on getting the Stone out of Vision, which leads Vision to come to her defense and tackle Glaive out of center.
 In the forest below, Rogers intervenes in the fight, but Glaive incapacitates the former before Vision kills the latter.

 An alternate variant of Glaive travels through the Quantum Realm with Thanos's army to fight Earth-616 Avengers in their universe, only to be killed by Okoye.

-As of 2025, the character has appeared in one project: the film Avengers: Infinity War.
+As of 2026, the character has appeared in one project: the film Avengers: Infinity War.
 Alternate universe variants of Glaive appeared in two projects: the film Avengers: Endgame; and the Disney+ animated series What If...? (voiced by Fred Tatasciore).

-Heather Glenn
+Heather Glenn / Muse

-Heather Glenn (portrayed by Margarita Levieva) is a therapist and Matt Murdock's girlfriend.
+Heather Glenn (portrayed by Margarita Levieva) is a therapist who briefly dated Matt Murdock before they both decided to end their relationship.
+When one of her patients, Bastian Cooper, reveals himself to be the serial killer Muse, he attempts to kill her, but Murdock, in his vigilante persona of Daredevil, appears and engages in a fight with Muse that ends with Glenn taking Muse's life.
+This incident leads Glenn to develop a negative view of vigilantes, believing them to be evil, and also to be appointed the Mental Health Commissioner by the mayor of New York City, Wilson Fisk.
+Furthermore, Muse's attempted murder of Glenn causes her to develop post-traumatic stress disorder, leading her to have hallucinations about him, eventually embracing them and becoming the second Muse.

-As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.